Custom Molded Orthotics

 Disadvantages:

-Tend to be a bit bulky
+Tend to be a bit bulky, so a slightly roomier shoe is optimal

 “BirkoCork” Option - Made from a natural resource sourced in Germany this is a great natural material option that holds up well over time. $475.00/pair